What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 What if I am retaliated against for complaining about sexual misconduct or participating in an investigation?

-The University’s Sex Discrimination and Sexual Misconduct Policy forbids retaliation against anyone for inquiring about possible sexual misconduct, making a complaint, participating in an investigation, or assisting another in making a complaint.
+The University’s Anti-Sexual Misconduct Policy forbids retaliation against anyone for inquiring about possible sexual misconduct, making a complaint, participating in an investigation, or assisting another in making a complaint.
 Retaliation is a serious violation of the University’s policies by itself and is treated as such.
 An individual who retaliates against someone for making a complaint or participating in an investigation has violated the University’s policy and is subject to discipline even if the University does not find that there was any sexual misconduct when it investigates the complaint.
 If you experience any conduct that you believe to be retaliatory you should immediately report it to your supervisor or the University office investigating your compliant.

 Where can I get support services if I have been a victim of sexual misconduct, sexual harassment, sexual violence, or sex discrimination?